toyo30/toyo30/README.md

 -👀 I’m interested in FE and how to make IT basied service.

--🌱 I’m currently learning javascript.
+-🌱 I’m currently learning Javascript.

 -⭐️ I want to make own's service.